-The amendments to IFRS 7 require disclosure of information to enable users of financial statements to evaluate the effect on an entity's financial position of netting arrangements, including rights of offset.
-The amendments became effective for the Plan for the fiscal year ended December 31, 2013.
-The adoption of these amendments has no significant impact on the Plan's financial position.
+In December 2011, the IASB issued amendments to IAS 32, which provides additional guidance to the requirements for the offsetting of financial assets and financial liabilities.
+The amendments became effective for the Plan for the fiscal year ended December 31, 2014 and were applied retrospectively.
+The adoptions of these amendments has no significant impact on the Plan's financial statements.